armijnhemel/compliance-scripts/copyright-statements/README.md

 # Adding the SPDX license list data

+This script can optionally use data from the official SPDX repository.
+In case ScanCode did not manage to extract a license text the reference text from the SPDX repository can be used (although the script will also function without this data).

 If you have downloaded the code from a snapshot:

 1. remove the directory 'license-list-data'